Possible human remains discovered at Chukchansi Crossing site

 Spokespeople with the tribe said it was unclear thus far whether the bone fragment was from a human or animal, and whether or not foul play was involved.

-There was no estimated time for when work could continue on the fueling station, which is expected to open by the end of the year.
+There was no estimated time for when work could continue on the delayed portion of the gas station, which is expected to open by the end of the year.

+Late Thursday afternoon Tribal Council Chairwoman Claudia Gonzales released the following statement about the situation:

+“Today the Picayune Rancheria of Chukchansi Indians are continuing to work with all relevant authorities including law enforcement on the investigation into the remains that were found at the fuel station construction site yesterday.
+As always we will continue to work closely with Madera County officials to make sure we all understand what the findings mean.”

 At a groundbreaking ceremony in January, tribal officials outlined how Chukchansi Crossing will have 18 gasoline pumps, three fueling islands for buses and RVs, and two charging outlets for electric vehicles, as well as a car wash and retail center when completed as designed.
 There are also plans for food service and a smoke shop.